Principles for school funding

 This annual indexation, which has in the past been based specifically on increases in schooling costs, has been critical to continual improvement in education programs in the Independent sector.
 Fees in Independent schools, while varying considerably from school to school, have generally been increasing at a rate similar to increases in government school costs.

 The indexation arrangements for schools will change for Australian Government funding from 2018 away from a school specific index to a fixed index of 3.56% from 2018 to 2020 and then a floating measure of 75% Wage Price Index and 25% Consumer Price Index with a floor of 3% from 2021, raising concern that funding levels may not keep pace with the rising costs of schooling.
-Over the last decade, the school specific index average annual increase was over 5 per cent for both primary and secondary schools.
-Comparatively, in 2018 the Consumer Price Index increased by 1.8 per cent.
+Over the last five years (since 2014), the school specific index average annual increase was over 4 per cent for primary and over 3 per cent for secondary schools.
+Comparatively, in 2019 the Consumer Price Index increased by 1.8 per cent.

 Stability for families and schools